Size Prediction Guide

 Factors That Influence Adult Size

-Understanding what determines how big your cat will get
+Understanding what determines adult cat weight and how big your cat will get

 Genetics and Breed

-Genetics are the primary factor determining adult size.
+Genetics are the primary factor determining adult cat weight and adult cat size.
 Breed plays a major role - Maine Coons grow much larger than Siamese cats.
 Parent size also influences offspring size.
-If you know your kitten's breed, use breed-specific weight ranges for more accurate predictions.
+If you know your kitten's breed, use breed-specific weight ranges for a more accurate cat size predictor.

 Nutrition